lrusso/3DObjectMaker/README.md

 ## HOW TO USE THE IT:

 Add geometric shapes (from the right panel) to the plataform to create your own object.
-Also you can import STL model to the plataform.
+Also you can import STL, OBJ and 3DS models to the plataform.
 Later, export the object as STL file (for 3d printing) or as a SCENE file (to keep working on it later).

 ## HOW TO CUT OBJECTS: